nighteous/yagp.nvim/README.md

 }
 ```

 To use this, Write your prompt over the top of the code you wish to use the prompt for.
-Visual select the prompt and the code and use `:'<'>lua use_gemini():` to use the function.
+Visual select the prompt and the code and use `:'<'>lua use_gemini()` to use the function.
 It will `vsplit` a buffer named `yagpchat` and append your chat to it with the response from Gemini API.

 ### TO DO